mxochicale/3minutesthesis/rehearsals/abstract-submission/README.md

 in order to measure human movement variability.
-I have also conducted experiments in the context of human robot-interaction where people follow upper arm movements performed by a robot in order to test the algorithms to measure movement variability[5].
+I have also conducted experiments in the context of human robot-interaction where people follow upper arm movements performed by a robot in order to test the algorithms that measure movement variability[5].

 Applications of my research are many but let me give you two examples
-* (First) In the last five years, robots like Palro, a small humanoid robot, can play games and dance with the elder and therefore keep their minds active, and
+* In the last five years,
+robots like Palro, a small humanoid robot, can play games and dance with the elder and therefore keep their minds active.
-* (Second) Pepper, a personal humanoid robot,  has the partial power to read and respond to human emotions[0].
+* Another one is Pepper, a personal humanoid robot,  has the power to read and respond to human emotions[0].

-Both of the previous examples offer no feedback of people's movement when interacting with robots.
+Both of the previous examples offer no feedback of people's movement when interacting with the humanoid robots.

-So, in the near future, caregiver robots will meet our physical and emotional needs as we age, by encouraging social activities, healthy eating and exercise[4].
+So, in the near future, caregiver robots will gradually meet our physical and emotional needs as we age, by encouraging social activities, healthy eating and exercise[4].
 That is the future that I am working on.
 A future where humanoid robots can automatically enhance and monitor physical activities of the elderly.